Farnham Heath

 Terrain: Mostly firm and wide sandy heathland paths with one section on rougher, sandier ground with tree roots.

-Pushchairs: Pushchairs will make it around, but will find one short section a bit tricky and will need more effort to push!
+Pushchairs: Pushchairs will make it around, but will find one short section a bit tricky due to an uneven path.

 Dogs: Dogs are welcome on this walk, but should be on leads as this is an RSPB reserve.